jesusdper/DTU_MLOpsProject/reports/README.md

 > Answer:
 Individual contributions:

+s233142 was responsible for looking into the data and YOLO model setup and training, as well as parts related to the API, and their testing.

+s232509 created and tested the Docker files and images for our project, ensuring the training environment and API images worked locally; and built and tested the containers to ensure both images ran and interacted correctly, using Ruff to refine parts of the code.

+s240451 set up the cloud infrastructure, including the creation and configuration of virtual machines using Compute Engine.
+They developed and tested Docker containers, prepared the cloudbuild.yaml file for deployment automation, and explored model training.

+s232507 covered the part of structuring the code to ensure a good architecture, also by adding styling and enforcing consistent typing throughout the codebase, enhancing its readability and adherence to best practices.
+Additionally, collaborated in the development of the API.

+s233514 created the unit tests of the project, leveraging which parts of the code were relevant to test, and calculated the total coverage, getting to know the issues created by some tests to fulfill this task.
+They also planned and developed the pre-commit for the team to use.

 Throughout the project, ChatGPT was used to assist in implementing and debugging parts of the Python code, and to ask questions about how proceed with some parts
 After using this tool, we reviewed and edited the content as needed, and we take full responsibility for it.

-s233142 was responsible for looking into the data and YOLO model setup and training, as well as parts related to the API, and their testing.